avivsarig/Obsidian-backend/README.md

 ## Task Data Model

 The system works with markdown files containing YAML frontmatter.
-Here's the task structure:
+The filename is the also the task title, and the structure is following this example:

 ```yaml
 ---